HugoMatilla/JavaScriptCheatSheet/README.md

 **First class functions.**
 They can:

-* Assign variables to have a values that is a function
+* Assign variables to have a value that is a function
 * Pass functions as parameters
 * Create functions on the fly